 Elisabeth Murdoch College School Farm

-The Angora Goats came to the school's farm 6 years ago, they were kindly donated by Margaret Nicholls and the stud has been growing and improving since then.
+The Angora goats came to Elisabeth Murdoch College's Farm in 2006.
+They were kindly donated by Margaret Nicholls and the stud has been growing and improving since then.

-Angora Goats fleece is made up of staples which have a curl and a wave, their fleece grows quickly and is shorn of the animal every 6 months.
+Angora goat fleece is made up of staples that consist of style (twist) and character (wave).
+Their fleece is shorn every 6 months.

 Shows we attend:

 Berwick show (The end of February)

 Australian sheep and wool show/Australasian Angora goat show (Middle of July)